AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 [INFO] c.a.c.f.Forwarder - Start forwarding *:443 to logicalis.api.crs-prod.azul.com:443

+Note: for ease of setup, this lab runs the Forwarder on the same machine as the Petclinic workload.
+In general customer deployments, the Forwarder will usually run on a different machine in the same network as the Java workloads.

 ## Lab 1 - Onboard Petclinic into AIC using Zulu/Core and Create an AVD Report